Villain Of College Football?: Texas A&M Embracing New Persona

 Conner Weigman

 Fisher isn't worried about name-calling.
 He's worried about finding consistency on the football field.
-That starts by adding the best players to the roster to create a balanced approach year in and year out.
+That starts by adding the best players year-in and year-out.

-Look at Alabama and Georgia: should one player suffers an injury, another worthy of starting sees the field.
-Wash, rinse, and repeat on the way to the College Football Playoffs.
+When it comes to Alabama and Georgia, if one player goes down, another worthy of starting sees the field.
+Wash, rinse and repeat on the way to the College Football Playoffs.

 It's not Fisher or the Aggies' fault that the new NIL parameters have helped in recruiting.

-“Those were fingers pointed right at us,” Fisher said of those blaming A&M for using the NIL to its advantage.
+“Those were fingers pointed right at us,” Fisher said.
 “That’s unfair to the kids who got recruited.
 It’s unfair to their families.
 It’s unfair to the staff who recruited them and it’s unfair to Texas A&M.”

-If competing with those who are synonymously known for being great makes A&M a villain, it'll be fine.
-The Aggies are closing out the spring with a roster filled with starting-caliber players, some of which won't the field until 2023 or even 2024.
+If competing with those known for being great makes A&M a villain, it'll be fine.
+The Aggies are closing out the spring with a roster filled with high-ceiling players, some of which won't the field until 2023 or even 2024.

 Shemar Stewart

-Looking ahead, A&M is silent in terms of responding to the criticism of finding ways to up its credibility.
-It'll let the on-field production do the talking starting on Sept.
+When it comes to responding to criticism, the Aggies can let their on-field product do the talking starting Sept.
 3.

 And if the Aggies become villainous along the way, so be it.